 Most TRAP laws apply a state’s standards for ambulatory surgical centers (ASCs) to abortion clinics, even though surgical centers tend to provide riskier, more invasive procedures and use higher levels of sedation.
 In some cases, TRAP laws also extend to physicians’ offices where abortions are performed and even to sites where only medication abortion is administered.
 TRAP regulations often include minimum measurements for room size and corridor width — requirements that may necessitate relocation or costly changes to a clinic’s physical layout and structure.
 Some regulations also mandate that clinicians performing abortions have admitting privileges at a local hospital, even though complications from abortion that require hospital admission are rare, so abortion providers are unlikely to meet minimum annual patient admissions that some hospitals require.
 TRAP requirements set standards that are intended to be difficult, if not impossible, for providers to meet.
 Instead of improving patient care, these laws endanger patients by reducing the total number of abortion facilities that are able to stay open under these financial and administrative constraints, thus making safe services harder to obtain.

-In 2016, with Justice Kennedy again supplying the key vote (his was the surprise vote to affirm Roe in Casey), the Supreme Court put up a stop sign to TRAP laws by challenging the states’ right to mischaracterize restrictions that were transparently intended to reduce access to abortion services (a textbook case of “undue burden”).
-With Justice Kavanaugh, assumed to be an abortion foe, replacing Kennedy on the Court, and new TRAP laws (particular from Louisiana) in the judicial review pipeline, reversing or modifying the 2016 precedent could be the first attack on reproductive rights from the Court’s new conservative majority.
+In 2016, with Justice Kennedy again supplying the key vote (his was the surprise vote to affirm Roe in Casey), the Supreme Court put up a stop sign to TRAP laws in a Texas case by challenging the states’ right to mischaracterize restrictions that were transparently intended to reduce access to abortion services (a textbook case of “undue burden”).
+After Justice Kennedy was replaced by Brett Kavanaugh, a nearly identical law enacted by Louisiana was invalidated by the Court in a 5-4 decision in 2020, with Chief Justice John Roberts joining the liberal minority, pretty clearly because he thought it would be disruptive to reverse course so abruptly.

 What is partial-birth abortion?